Yrishe/Yrishe/README.md

 ### Hi there!
 I am Yarli

-<h3>I'm a student of Computer Sciences coursing the first year at UoL.</h3>
+<h3>I'm a student of Computer Science</h3>
-<h4>Over here I'm gonna show the skills I have in programming and software development.
-Initially I will develop a few games in JS
-and websites.</h4>
+<h4>Over here, I'll share my progress and abilities on programming across multiples projects, exploring what comes along the learning path.</h4>

 <h3>You can also find me on:</h3>